alexazhou/VeryNginx/readme.md

 * **Frequency Limit** Limit max request time in a specified time period
 * **Filter** Block some request, can do the WAF

 Matcher can select requests by multiple conditions, so with Filter Action, we got a powerful waf.
-The waf can filter requests wich complex rules and return special status code when it block a request.
+The waf can filter requests with complex rules and return special status code when it block a request.

-VeryNginx preset some simple filter rules, can prevent simple SQL injection , Git and SVN file disclosure, directory traversal attacks and common scanning tool.
+VeryNginx presets some simple filter rules, which can prevent simple SQL injection, Git and SVN file disclosure, directory traversal attacks and common scanning tool.

 ![VeryNginx Matcher](http://ww2.sinaimg.cn/mw690/3fcd0ed3jw1f17en8ovthj20zs0pdn1x.jpg)